saucelabs/saucectl-xcuitest-example/README.md

 ## Running The Examples

 Simply check out this repo, set your XCUITest test bundles and run the appropriate command below :rocket:
+:bulb: We also provide [DemoApp](DemoApp/) to demonstrate the test workflow.
+Click [here](.github/workflows/test.yml) for more details on how to build your XCUITest test bundle.
 ### In Sauce Cloud

 ```shell